-I am an elderly widow who isn't very mobile.
-A local candidate's campaign called and offered to take me to the polls on Election Day.
+I am elderly and not very mobile.
+A local candidate’s campaign called and offered to take me to the polls on Election Day.
 Can they do that?

 Yes, but they cannot attempt to influence you or offer you any type of reward or thing of value for voting, or talk to you about how you intend to vote.

 My friend is conducting a write-in campaign and is printing peel-off labels for us to put on our ballots to vote for him.
 Will my vote count if I use his peel-off label?